readthedocs/test-builds/README.rst

 I just disabled PR builds, so this should not build

+Now let's add another commit and see if the PR starts building

 This repository is used internally to create different scenarios on build configs and trigger many builds on Read the Docs productions.